jbrussell/mat-noise_sim/README.md

 # mat-noise_sim
-Sandbox for simulating seismic noise in MATLAB
+Sandbox for simulating seismic noise within a homogeneous, isotropic, acoustic half-space in MATLAB

 # A. Visualizing Time Reversal